 Burma is administratively divided into 14 states and regions plus Nay Pyi Taw Territory.
-There are 74 districts, 330 townships, 398 towns, 32 subtownships, 3,065 wards, 13,619 village tracts, and 64,134 villages.
+There are 74 districts, 330 townships, 398 towns, 32 sub-townships, 3,065 wards, 13,619 village tracts, and 64,134 villages.
 The public health care system in Burma is highly structured, following the central-state/region-district-township government hierarchy and based on the principles of primary health care, with medical officers overseeing all health-related activities in their designated areas.
 The townships and villages are the core planning and implementation units for health interventions, including malaria.

-The Ministry of Health (MOH) is under the Union Minister of Health and has six functioning departments, each under a director general: Department of Medical Services, Department of Public Health, Department of Medical Research, Department of Food and Drug Administration, Department of Health Professional Resource Development, and Management and Department of Traditional Medicine.
+The MOH is under the Union Minister of Health and has six functioning departments, each under a director general: Department of Medical Services, Department of Public Health, Department of Medical Research, Department of Food and Drug Administration, Department of Health Professional Resource Development, and Management and Department of Traditional Medicine.
 The MOH is the major provider of comprehensive health care and has a pluralistic mix of public and private sectors.
 The Department of Public Health plays a major role in providing comprehensive health care throughout the country, including remote and hard-to-reach border areas.

-Non-governmental organizations (NGOs) also contribute to provision of services.
-Since 1978, health services have been integrated into Basic Health Services through the Primary Health Care approach.
+Non-governmental organizations also provide services.
+Since 1978, health services have been integrated into basic health services through the primary health care approach.

-The National Malaria Control Program (NMCP) is under the Vector-based Disease Control Program (VBDC) and headed by two Deputy Directors - one for malaria and one for dengue hemorrhagic fever, filariasis. and other vector-borne diseases.
+The National Malaria Control Program (NMCP) is under the Vector-based Disease Control Program (VBDC) and headed by two Deputy Directors-one for malaria and one for dengue hemorrhagic fever, filariasis, and other vector-borne diseases.
 Since 1978, the VBDC Program has been responsible for control of malaria, dengue, lymphatic filariasis, chikungunya, and Japanese encephalitis.
-Most of the staff and resources of VBDC at all levels - except in the bigger cities - are focused on malaria.
+Most of the staff and resources of VBDC at all levels-except in the bigger cities-are focused on malaria.
 The NMCP works closely with the following government departments in order to implement key activities:

-- The Department of Medical Services (which is responsible for medical supplies and management of hospital services) to collect hospital data on malaria morbidity and mortality. - The National Health Laboratory to implement quality assurance of hospital-based malaria microscopy. - The Food and Drug Administration Department for registration of antimalarials; quality control of antimalarials; control of counterfeit, sub-standard and unregistered antimalarials' and implementing the ban on oral artemisinin monotherapy.
+- The Department of Medical Services (responsible for medical supplies and hospital services management) to collect hospital data on malaria morbidity and mortality. - The National Health Laboratory to implement quality assurance of hospital-based malaria microscopy. - The Food and Drug Administration Department for registration of antimalarials; quality control of antimalarials; control of counterfeit, sub-standard and unregistered antimalarials' and implementing the ban on oral artemisinin monotherapy.